bencevans/node-sonos/docs/services/MusicServices.md

-# MusicServices
+# sonos

-A service to modify everything related to MusicServices
+Sonos library to control (almost) everything from your sonos devices

 **Requires:**